VixenLights/web.vixenlights.com/content/en/download/legacy-build.md

 weight: 100
 ---

-### Legacy Vixen 2.x
+### Overview

-The legacy 2.x version of Vixen has been superseeded by Vixen 3.
+Vixen has been around in the lighting community for a very long time.
+There are still a few users who use the legacy 2.x versions of Vixen.
+The legacy 2.x versions of Vixen were superseeded by Vixen 3 back in 2014.

+### Download

 [Vixen 2 Artifacts][1] are provided for historical purposes.